redis/redis-doc/topics/cluster-spec.md

 * Slave `currentEpoch` is 3.
 * Slave tries to be elected with epoch 4 (3+1), master replies with an ok with `currentEpoch` 5, however the reply is delayed.
-* Slave wll try to be elected again, at a latter time, with epoch 5 (4+1), the delayed reply reaches to slave with `currentEpoch` 5, and is accepted as valid.
+* Slave will try to be elected again, at a later time, with epoch 5 (4+1), the delayed reply reaches the slave with `currentEpoch` 5, and is accepted as valid.

 4. Masters don't vote a slave of the same master before `NODE_TIMEOUT * 2` has elapsed since a slave of that master was already voted.
 This is not strictly required as it is not possible that two slaves win the election in the same epoch, but in practical terms it ensures that normally when a slave is elected it has plenty of time to inform the other slaves avoiding that another slave will win a new election, doing a new unwanted failover.
 5. Masters don't try to select the best slave in any way, simply if the slave's master is in `FAIL` state and the master did not voted in the current term, the positive vote is granted.
-However the best slave is the most likely to start the election and win it before the other slaves, since it usually will be able to start the voting process earlier, because if its *higher rank* as explained in the previous section.
+However the best slave is the most likely to start the election and win it before the other slaves, since it usually will be able to start the voting process earlier, because of its *higher rank* as explained in the previous section.
 6. When a master refuses to vote for a given slave there is no negative response, the request is simply ignored.
 7. Masters don't grant the vote to slaves sending a `configEpoch` that is less than any `configEpoch` in the master table for the slots claimed by the slave.
 Remember that the slave sends the `configEpoch` of its master, and the bitmap of the slots served by its master.
 What this means is basically that the slave requesting the vote must have a configuration, for the slots it wants to failover, that is newer or equal the one of the master granting the vote.